2013 Venezuelan municipal elections: Conduct

-President Nicolas Maduro, Chávez's successor and head of the GPP, utilized public resources to support GPP candidates.
+President Nicolás Maduro, Chávez's successor and head of the GPP, utilized public resources to support GPP candidates.
 Public resources included workers, facilities and government funding.

-El Dakazo

 To build support for GPP candidates, President Maduro declared on 8 November 2013 the military occupation of Daka consumer stores which later evolved into similar operations involving other stores.
 The government forced price cuts upon private businesses and as a result, GPP saw increased approval.
 Head of the Superior Organ for the Defense of the Economy, Hebert García Plaza, later promised that "all the Venezuelan people will have the capacity to obtain a plasma television and a refrigerator of the latest generation".
 The announcement of lowered prices sparked looting in multiple cities across Venezuela.

 As a result of El Dakazo, shortages in Venezuela intensified because businesses could not afford to import more products that were sold for artificially low prices.
 In November 2014 one year later, some Daka stores still remained empty following the events.